 It’s unknown if the Mastercard Black Card offers a similar service, but it seems unlikely.

 The Centurion card used to allow you to have up to 99 authorized users on your account, but no longer.
-Now, only 2 authorized users can be added to the account.
-Cardholders who had more than 2 authorized users before the rule went into effect will be able to keep their extra users.
+Now, only two authorized users can be added to the account, and they’ll have the same annual fee as the primary cardholder.
+Cardholders who had more than two authorized users before the rule went into effect will be able to keep their extra users.

 The Mastercard Black Card requires an additional $195 annual fee for every authorized user added to the account.